Premiership Rugby to 'relaunch' for 2024-25 season

 Restoring promotion and relegation

-As it stands there is no promotion from and further relegation to from the Championship this season, although what happens next season remains up in the air, with the Premiership currently consisting of 11 teams after the relegation of Wasps and Worcester for going into administration.
+As it stands there is no relegation to the Championship next season, although a team can be promoted to the top-flight if they pass the required standards.

+The long-term structure therefore remains up in the air, with the Premiership currently consisting of 11 teams after Wasps' and Worcester's relegation.

 Either way, strengthening the second tier to ensure a robust promotion and relegation system in the future is now a priority.